 Keep up to date

-Get HR advice and employment law updates delivered straight to your inbox.
+Get expert HR advice and employment law updates delivered straight to your inbox.

-From 21 January 2019, the EU Settlement Scheme will enter the next pilot phase and will be open to EU citizens to apply for ‘settled’ or ‘pre-settled’ status.
+The EU Settlement Scheme is now fully open for EU citizens to apply for ‘settled’ or ‘pre-settled’ status.
 To minimise possible disruption and uncertainty, you can encourage EU national employees to make their application under the Scheme as soon as possible.
-To apply to the pilot phase, EU citizens will need to have a valid passport and applications can only be made via an app (accessible on an Android device only).

 As the whole Brexit situation remains so uncertain for business, it can help to rely on a service like ours to keep you up to date with any employment law implications of Brexit developments as they happen.